-(II) With the inclusion of consumption, the CRRA FPP wealth-consumption problem does not have a unique solution but a class of them indexed by some $\kappa\in\bR$ interpreted as \emph{market consumption intensity}.
-This parameter is present in the single-agent optimisation (no competition/performance concerns) and both games settings.
-It is common to all players and encapsulates the time-weight the environment assigns to the utility from consumption when compared to the accumulation of wealth.
-The tractability of our setting, exposes the $\kappa$ parameter to clearly enable an extra layer of interpretable market modelling (see Section \ref{sec:examplesInterpretations}) and, critically, when $\kappa=0$ we recover classic utility theory results \cite{lackersoret2020many} also \cite{karatzas1997explicit,sethi1992infinite}.
+(II) With the inclusion of consumption, the CRRA FPP wealth-consumption problem does not have a unique solution but a class of them indexed by a specific parameter $\kappa\in\bR$ interpreted as \emph{market-risk relative consumption preference}.
+This parameter appears in both game settings and in the single-agent optimisation problem (no competition/performance concerns).
+Under competition, $\kappa$ is common to all players and reflects how the environment weights the utility from consumption in respect to the one from wealth.
+The tractability of our setting, exposes the $\kappa$ parameter to clearly enable an extra layer of interpretable market modelling (see Section \ref{sec:examplesInterpretations}) and, critically, when $\kappa=0$ we recover classic utility theory results \cite{lackersoret2020many} also \cite{karatzas1997explicit}.

-(III) We show that the CRRA FPP framework (even without competition) encapsulates the same key feature of the Epstein-Zin preferences recursive utility.
-It breaks the strict relation between risk tolerance $\delta$ and \textit{Elasticity of intertemporal substitution} (EIS) of the classical utility theory, and at the same time keeps its core features of independence from the investment time-horizon and flexibility towards updating risk preferences.
-These features stand to span a fresh breath of new economics studies on EIS in the scope of FPP (and its features).
+(III) We show that the CRRA FPP framework encapsulates the same key feature of the Epstein-Zin preferences recursive utility even without competition.
+It breaks the strict relation between risk tolerance $\delta$ and \textit{Elasticity of Intertemporal Substitution} (EIS) of the classical utility theory and at the same time keeps its core features of independence from the investment time-horizon and flexibility towards updating risk preferences.
+Namely, $\textrm{EIS}^{\textrm{no competition} (\theta = 0)} = \kappa \delta$, with $\kappa$ spanning another dimension of the agent's risk preference.